Vara-Prasad9/leads/README.md

 2) Open Chrome extensions < Manage Extensions
 3) Select Load Unpacked , Now select the folder you cloned earlier <br>
 Thats Simple it is <br>
-Congractulations You Deployed Your Extension 🎉
+Congratulations You Deployed Your Extension 🎉